 Integrated writing is an extremely common task type at the university level.
 In fact, almost all of the writing you will do may be considered "integrated" to some degree.
-Integration simply means including ideas found using one or both of your receptive language skills: reading and listening.
-At the most basic level, when we read and respond to a text, we are using a receptive skill to inform our writing.
-At the more academic level of this skill, you will express an understanding both of explicit and implicit information.
-This may include comparing/contrasting or providing your own opinion on the topic.
+Integrated writing means writing in response to ideas found in a reading or listening passage.
+You can use these passages to inform your writing.
+Integrated writing prompts may ask you to compare/contrast or provide your own opinion on the topic.

 Because this is such a common expectation of academic writing, you can expect to see integrated tasks in potentially any college course you enroll in.
-Typically a true integrated task would allow you the support of referring to the original material (or at least the notes you took) while writing.
-However, there may be instances when there will be a constraint of time (such as on a quiz or test).
+Typically a true integrated task will allow you to refer to the original material (or at least the notes you took) while reading/listenign.
+However, there may be instances when there will be a constraint of time (such as on a quiz or test) and you cannot look back at the original passage.

-Writing about a topic you were expected to understand and drawing connections between different sources pushes you beyond a passive understanding to recreating the essential knowledge of the course in your own words.
+Writing about a topic and drawing connections between different sources pushes you beyond passive understanding to recreating essential knowledge in your own words.

 Although this section is about integrated writing in general, all of the writing tips in this textbook will help you with the integrated essay on the TOEFL.